 AT deficiencies may be either type 1 or type 2.

-Liver failure, because antithrombin is produced in the liver
+Liver failure.
+This is because antithrombin is made in the liver.

-Kidney disease that may cause too much antithrombin to be expelled in the urine
+Kidney disease.
+This may cause too much antithrombin to be sent out of your body in

 Why do I need this test?

-A pulmonary embolism, or a blood clot that becomes lodged in the lung
+A blood clot that becomes stuck in the lung (pulmonary embolism)

 A clot that forms in the abdomen or near the brain